 Database Design Best Practices

-how to design relational database that are easy to work with and simple to maintain
+How to design relational databases that are easy to work with and simple to maintain

 Why Good Database Design is Important?

-Good database design ensures data to be consistent, minimizes duplication, allows high-performance access as well as simplifies maintenance.
+Good database design ensures data is consistent, minimizes duplication, allows high-performance access, and simplifies maintenance.

 Define Your Entities